An inverse problem for the minimal surface equation

 \section{Proof of Theorem \ref{main thm}}

 Now we use the method of higher order linearization to prove our main result.
 This will also make use of the linearizations calculated in the previous section.
-Before the proof, we state two propositions.
-The first one says that products of solutions to the Schrödinger equation form a complete set in $L^1(\Om)$ for $n=2$ (\cite{MR2387648}, see also \cite{blaasten2011inverse} and \cite[Proposition 2.1]{MR4269409} where this result is stated in the following form).
+Before the proof we state a proposition which says that products of solutions to the Schrödinger equation form a complete set in $L^1(\Om)$ for $n\geq2$ (when $n\geq3$ \cite{MR873380}, when $n=2$ \cite{MR2387648}, see also \cite{blaasten2011inverse} and \cite[Proposition 2.1]{MR4269409} where this result is stated in the following form).

-\begin{prop} Let $\Om\subset\Rnn, n=2,$ be a bounded domain with $C^{\infty}$ boundary, $q_1,q_2\in C^{\infty}(\bar{\Om})$ and let $f\in L^{\infty}(\Om).$ Assume that
+\begin{prop} Let $\Om\subset\Rnn, n\geq2,$ be a bounded domain with $C^{\infty}$ boundary, $q_1,q_2\in C^{\infty}(\bar{\Om})$ and let $f\in L^{\infty}(\Om).$ Assume that

 for all $v_j$ solving $(-\Delta + q_j)v_j=0$ in $\Om$.
 Then $f\equiv0$ in $\Om$. \end{prop}